Moonlight popolare

-"Moonlight popolare" is a song performed by Italian singer Mahmood and Massimo Pericolo.
-The song was released as a digital download on 14 May 2020 by Island Records.
+"Moonlight popolare" is a song written and recorded by Italian singer Mahmood and Italian rapper Massimo Pericolo.
+It was released for digital download on 14 May 2020 by Island Records.
 The song peaked at number three on the Italian Singles Chart.

 Background

 On his Instagram account, Mahmood said, "Since I was a child I have always had big dreams, with the certainty that some of these were too big for one in southern Milan.
 I was never afraid to tell what I saw from my bedroom window, but after all I understood that the moon can be looked at well even from a council house.
 I am overjoyed to have collaborated with Vane who I consider one of the best new rappers on the scene."

 Music video

 A music video to accompany the release of "Moonlight popolare" was first released onto YouTube on 22 May 2020.